TLRKiliann/timetrack/README.md

 `sudo systemctl restart mariadb.service`

-16) Configure firewall to open port 3306 for clients on LAN :
+16) Configure firewall to open port 3306 for clients on LAN (for example) :

 `sudo ufw allow from 192.168.XX.100 to any port 3306\`\